 Causes of Obsessive-Compulsive Disorder

-Causes of obsessive-compulsive disorder are still not fully understood.
-There is, however, evidence that abnormal functioning of the brain's circuitry may be one of the potential causes.
-In addition, PET scans show that both behavioral therapy and medication produce changes in the brain in patients with obsessive-compulsive disorder.
-Family problems or attitudes learned in childhood are not causes of obsessive-compulsive disorder.
+While the causes of obsessive-compulsive disorder are still not fully understood, there is evidence that abnormal functioning of the brain's circuitry may be one of the potential factors.
+In addition, PET scans show that both behavioral therapy and medication produce changes in the brain in people with obsessive-compulsive disorder.
+Family problems or attitudes learned in childhood do not lead to the condition.

-The exact causes of obsessive-compulsive disorder are unknown and are the subject of intense scientific investigation.
+The exact causes of obsessive-compulsive disorder (OCD) are currently unknown and are the subject of intense scientific investigation.

 There is growing evidence that obsessive-compulsive disorder represents abnormal functioning of brain circuitry, probably involving a part of the brain called the striatum.

-In addition, PET scans show that in patients with obsessive-compulsive disorder, both behavioral therapy and medication produce changes in the striatum.
+In addition, PET scans show that in people with obsessive-compulsive disorder, both behavioral therapy and medication produce changes in the striatum.
 This is graphic evidence that both psychotherapy and medication affect the brain.

 Written by/reviewed by: Arthur Schoenstadt, MD